 Every week nearly 200 people are diagnosed with Multiple Sclerosis.
-Multiple Sclerosis, or MS, is an autoimmune disorder that causes the body’s immune system to attack its own tissues or organs, causing nerve damage.
-Symptoms of MS can include fatigue, walking difficulties, dizziness, numbness or tingling, and cognitive dysfunctions.
+Multiple Sclerosis, or MS, is an autoimmune disorder that causes the body’s immune system to attack its own tissues or organs, producing nerve damage.
+Symptoms of MS can include fatigue, weakness in the limbs, dizziness, pain and numbness, and cognitive dysfunctions.
 A very distinct symptom of MS is sensitivity to warmer temperatures.
-In fact, it’s reported that 60-80% of people who suffer from MS show excessive sensitivity to increases in their core body temperature.
+In fact, it’s reported that 60% to 80% of people who suffer from MS show excessive sensitivity to increases in their core body temperature.

-Since even a tiny rise in core body temperature (from ¼ to ½ a degree) can cause symptoms to exacerbate, Service Experts Heating and Air Conditioning cares greatly about this cause.
-While we love to be involved in our communities and give back where we can, this disorder and all the issues that come with it hold a unique place in our hearts.
+Since even the slightest rise in core body temperature (from ¼ to ½ a degree) can cause symptoms to exacerbate, Service Experts Heating and Air Conditioning cares greatly about this cause.
+While we enjoy being involved in our communities and give back where we can, this disorder and all the issues that come with it hold a unique place in our hearts.

-Calverley Service Experts in Fort Worth will be hosting a booth at Walk MS on Saturday, April 2nd at Trinity Park in Fort Worth and Service Experts Plano, Service Experts Dallas, and Levy and Son Service Experts will be hosting a booth at Walk MS on Saturday, April 9th at Addison Circle Park in Addison.
+Calverley Service Experts in Fort Worth will be participating in Walk MS on Saturday, April 2nd at Trinity Park in Fort Worth and Service Experts Plano, Service Experts Dallas, and Levy and Son Service Experts will be hosting a booth at Walk MS on Saturday, April 9th at Addison Circle Park in Addison.
 If you happen to be out, come by and say hi – we hope to see you!
-If you aren’t able to make it or won’t be in the DFW area, you can always give to help raise money to fight MS or find a walk in your community.
+If you can’t make it or aren’t in the DFW area, you can always give to help create a world free of MS or find a walk in your community.

-· Remain in an air-conditioned setting during periods of extreme heat and humidity.
-If an air conditioner is necessary to help minimize the symptoms of MS, the cost of these systems may be tax deductible if the doctor has written a prescription for it.
+· Stay in an air-conditioned setting during periods of extreme heat and humidity.
+If an air conditioner is necessary to help minimize the symptoms of MS, the cost of these systems may be tax deductible if the physician has written a prescription for it.

 · Use cooling products such as vests, neck wraps, and bandanas, during exercise or outdoor activity, or pre- and post-cool.